-- The 004100 Mountain Top Accessory Kit MUST be ordered separately from the 4312 Kit. - The CDO or COMC will assign all Command Repeater and Link frequency network assignments. - Command Repeaters and Link modules come pre-programmed from NIRSC and can not be programmed or tuned in the field.
+- The 004312 Command Repeater requires a 004100 Mountain Top Accessories Kit for proper installation. - The 004100 Mountain Top Accessory Kit MUST be ordered separately from the 4312 Kit. - The CDO or COMC will assign all Command Repeater and Link frequency network assignments. - · Command Repeaters and Link modules come pre-programmed from NIRSC and can not be programmed or tuned in the field.